syedshaon/AppForCourier/README.md

 A full-stack PERN application for managing courier services with real-time tracking, role-based access, and comprehensive parcel management features.

+## Backend of the live site https://app-for-courier.vercel.app/ is hosted on free hosting platform so it may take some time to get interative.

 ## 🚀 Features

 ### Customer Features